RestorerZ/RuVim-previous/README.md

 #### The range of versions of the Vim 8.2 program

 - Vim version 8.2.5172: is the latest in the 8.2 version range

 The message file conforms to all the above versions of this range.

+#### The range of versions of the Vim 9.0 program

+- Vim version 9.0.2190: is the latest in the 9.0 version range

+The message file conforms to all the above versions of this range.